vladji/Culture-portal/src/pages/markdown/directors/vladimir-vladimirovich-korsh-sablin.md

     description: He is the artistic director of the film studio "Belarusfilm"
   - date: '1950'
     description: Stalin Prize of the third degree for the film "Konstantin Zaslonov"
+    - date: '1957'
+    description: He holds the post of chairman of the Organizing Bureau of the Union of Cinematography Workers of the Belarusian SSR.
   - date: '1962'
     description: >-
       He holds the post of first secretary of the Union of Cinematographers of